top of page

 Russian attack on Ukrainian City of Odesa

-According to Odesa City Hall, the latest Russian air attacks left hospitals, schools and residential buildings without water and electricity.
+According to Odesa City Hall, Russian air attacks on 18 February left hospitals, schools and residential buildings without water and electricity.
+Further drone attacks happend on 22 February.

 ODESA